Mjboothaus/getting-started-python/README.md

 Some suggested resources for learning Python

-Also see the [Interactive notebook version of this document](https://colab.research.google.com/github/Mjboothaus/getting-started-python/blob/main/GettingStartedPythonAnalytics.ipynb) - opens by default in the free-tier of [Google Colaboratory](https://colab.research.google.com/).
+Also see the [Interactive notebook version of this document](https://colab.research.google.com/github/Mjboothaus/getting-started-python/blob/main/GettingStartedPythonAnalytics.ipynb) - which opens by default in the free-tier of [Google Colaboratory](https://colab.research.google.com/).

 Or see the file `GettingStartedPythonAnalytics.ipynb` above.

 # Some resources for getting started with Python and analytics